Judgment Day (2001): Storylines

 The event featured seven professional wrestling matches with outcomes predetermined by the WWF's creative writers.
 Wrestlers portrayed either a villainous or fan-favorite role as they followed a series of events which build tension, leading to a wrestling match.
 The name of a wrestler's character was not always the person's birth name, as wrestlers often use a stage name to portray their character.

 The main event at Judgment Day featured a No Holds Barred match, a match with no disqualifications nor countouts, in which Stone Cold Steve Austin defended the WWF Championship against The Undertaker.
-The buildup to the match began on the April 30 episode of Raw Is War, Austin retained the WWF Championship against Undertaker, though by disqualification after executing a low blow on Undertaker, thus resulting in the decision.
-In the following weeks, Undertaker attacked Austin, and at one point taking his vest and the WWF Championship.
+The buildup to the match began on the April 30 episode of Raw Is War, Austin retained the WWF Championship against The Undertaker, though by disqualification after executing a low blow on The Undertaker, thus resulting in the decision.
+In the following weeks, The Undertaker attacked Austin, and at one point taking his vest and the WWF Championship.
 Around that time, The Undertaker, received a phone call stating that his wife, Sara, had been involved in a car accident.
 The Undertaker found out that everything was okay and that there had not been a car accident at all.
 The Undertaker began to hunt down whoever made the phone call.
 On the May 17 episode of SmackDown!, during Undertaker's match with Triple H, Austin appeared on the Titantron and admitted that he and Triple H were the ones who had made the phone call.
-During the early part of the pay-per-view, Undertaker threatened to inflict bodily harm on Commissioner William Regal unless he made the title match a No Holds Barred match, which Regal did.
+During the early part of the pay-per-view, The Undertaker threatened to inflict bodily harm on Commissioner William Regal unless he made the title match a No Holds Barred match, which Regal did.

 The buildup to the Two-out-of-three falls match started after Chris Benoit stole Kurt Angle's medals by picking them up from the ring after throwing Angle over the top rope and out of the ring.
 This rivalry escalated more when Benoit announced that he was going to keep the gold medals in a "safe" and "warm" place, which turned out to be in the crotch of his tights.
 On the following SmackDown!, Angle faced Benoit and retrieved his medals, but when he went to kiss them he was repulsed by Benoit's crotch odor, which gave Benoit enough time to apply the Crippler Crossface on Angle.
 Angle dropped the medals and submitted, and on the following Raw Is War Angle challenged Benoit to a Two-out-of-three falls match.
 The first fall would be a pinfalls-only match, and the second a submission match.
 If the third fall was needed, it would be contested as a ladder match.